rusty1s/RSContactGrid/README.md

 ````
 Your element should now be marked as contacted: `grid[0, 0].contact == true`

+For more information, browse the documentation section or play with the example project as described in the section below.

 ## Example project

 You can play with the example project and different grid element types by just switching the typealias for `ElementType` in `GameScene.swift`.